Nakoula Basseley Nakoula: Innocence of Muslims

 Nakoula has been identified as a key figure behind Innocence of Muslims, an anti-Islamic video posted on YouTube that disparages Muhammad, and that has been blamed for sparking demonstrations and riots in the Middle East, North Africa, and other regions.
 After protests against Innocence of Muslims began on 11 September 2012, a man who identified himself as "Sam Bacile", the YouTube poster of the videos, called the Associated Press and The Wall Street Journal.
 He claimed he had produced a movie titled Innocence of Muslims, which was being promoted on YouTube.
-He falsely claimed the movie had been funded by $5 million collected from 100 Jewish donors, and that he himself was an Israeli Jew.
+He claimed the movie had been funded by $5 million collected from 100 Jewish donors, and that he himself was an Israeli Jew.

 By September 13, Nakoula had been linked to the movie and the persona Sam Bacile, by the Associated Press and U.S. federal authorities.
 The Associated Press reported that the cellphone number that "Bacile" used for an interview matched Nakoula's address, and among Nakoula's 13 previously known aliases were names which were similar to Sam Bacile (his middle name is Basseley).
 Nakoula denied being Bacile, but federal law enforcement officials identified Nakoula as the key filmmaker.
 Parts of the video appear to have been recorded at Nakoula's home.
 According to authorities, Nakoula claimed he wrote the script while in prison.
 He said he was a producer and that the money for it ($50,000–$60,000) came from his wife's family in Egypt.